hanling3/recipe-book/documents/contributions-summary.md

     - Analyzed wireframes and constructed a paper prototype with team
     - Finalized a new information hierarchy and low-fidelity wireframes with Xinlu
     - Wrote final rationale for milestone 3

+- Justice
+    - Discussed and generated solutions of the persuasive design, brainstorming, solution space, sketch, and paper prototype with teammates
+    - wrote explanations of discarded solutions generated from the brainstorming section.
+    - drew and explained the idea of the "profile" sketches.
+    - helped team to do user testing and took notes.
+    - revised and created new supporting files in miletone 2.

 # Milestone 4